funcompbio/practical2/practical2.md

 The learning objectives for this practical are:

  * Use a text editor to write your Unix scripts.
- * Redirect terminal output to a pipe.
+ * Chain Unix commands using pipes.
  * Extract rows and columns.
  * Sorting lines.
  * Counting occurrences.